 Self-talk is used overtly by children from around aged 3 to 8, after which it is internalized and transformed to become a more adult-like dialogue6.

-The way other people talk to and judge a child is a powerful influence on the way in which they view themselves and talk to themselves.
+The way other people talk to and judge a child is a powerful influence on the way they view themselves and talk to themselves.

 In elementary school children, studies showed that the amount of positive self-talk statements is significantly related to how they perceive positive or negative statements from others7.

 How to help children develop positive self-talk

 Self-talk is not born, but nurtured, especially by primary caregivers.